DanielEvansLab/DanielEvansLab.github.io/projects.md

 the vignettes.
 Instead of regenerating result files from scratch, users can also download them via URLs provided in the corresponding sections of the vignettes or directly from the [Downloads](http://www.longevitygenomics.org/downloads/) page of this site.
-The chosen analysis environment also greatly facilitates collaboration among the different team members of this project.
+While improving transparancy for external users, the chosen analysis strategy also greatly facilitates collaborations among team members of this project.

 ## B. Current projects